exoad/mp4j-original/secure/src/README.md

 - There might be legal issues (file formats, encodings, etc.)
 - Since they are not part of the same program, using dual-licensing can be confusing during release and building

+## Legals
+One is not allowed the following:
+- Copy
+- Modifications of any kind
+- Publication
+- Re-integration
+in any way or form without the original user's permission: @exoad / Jack Meng

+Copyright (C) Jack Meng 2021 - 2022